Why Fourier Belongs in Hilbert Space

 What was Discharged

-used the Riemann-Lebesgue lemma to control a tail integral and explicitly deferred its proof to
+theorem used the Riemann-Lebesgue lemma to control a tail integral.
+That outline explicitly

 Plancherel: The Fourier Transform as a Unitary